sdmx-twg/vtl/v2.1/docs/user_manual/foreword.rst

 For the reason described above, the VTL specifications are designed at logical level, independently of any other standard, including SDMX.
 The VTL specifications, therefore, are self-standing and can be implemented either on their own or by other standards (including SDMX).
-In particular, the work for the SDMX implementation of VTL is going in parallel with the work for designing this VTL version, and will entail a future update of the SDMX documentation.

 The first public consultation on VTL (version 1.0) was held in 2014.
 Many comments were incorporated in the VTL 1.0 version, published in